-In February 2012, we entered into the Credit Agreement.
-Alexion may elect that the loans under the Credit Agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.25% to 2.00% depending on Alexion's consolidated leverage ratio (as calculated in accordance with the Credit Agreement), or (ii) in the case of borrowings in U.S. dollars, a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1%, plus in each case of (A), (B) or (C) 0.25% to 1.00% depending on Alexion's consolidated leverage ratio (as calculated in accordance with the agreement).
+In February 2012, we entered into the Credit Agreement with a floating rate of interest based on LIBOR, Prime Rate, Federal Funds Rate or Eurodollar Rate, at our election, plus an applicable credit spread.
 We do not expect changes in interest rates related to the Credit Agreement to have a material effect on our financial statements.
-At September 30, 2012, we had approximately \$161,000 of variable rate debt outstanding.
-If interest rates were to increase or decrease by 1% for the year, annual interest expense would increase or decrease by approximately \$1,610.
+As of June 30, 2013, we had approximately \$137,000 of variable rate debt outstanding.
+If interest rates were to increase or decrease by 1% for the year, annual interest expense would increase or decrease by approximately \$1,370.